sourceallies/glue-biscuit/README.md

 The use cases for this service can be broken down into two broad catagories:

-The first is someone wanting to do ad-hoc analysis.
-Or, a team may need to do some manaual wrangling of data before loading it into a system.
+The first is ad-hoc and manual use of Glue for analysis or to do wrangling of data before loading into a system.
 These uses are successful because there is a human that is able to look at the output and use their judgement to modify the code on the fly to produce the desired results.

 The other involves using Glue as part of a production data pipeline.
-Glue Jobs are expected to run un-attended, reliably, and accuratly.
+In this use case Glue Jobs are expected to run un-attended, reliably, and accurately.
-Error in the output of these jobs can have subtle but catistrophic effects on downstream systems.
+Error in the output of these jobs can have subtle but catastrophic effects on downstream systems.
 Depending on the results, these errors may not be noticed for several days or weeks.
-These jobs may also be very complicated and need to handle many different data scenerios.
+These jobs may also be very complicated and need to handle many different data scenarios.

 In this second class of use cases, Glue jobs are no longer one-off scripts, but rather software applications.
 Therefore, we need to apply a software engineering process.